-A suitable referee will be able to comment on one or more of the following about the applicants:
+A suitable referee will be able to comment on one or more of the following:

-- Calibre as a research leader, which may include: vision for their field of work, team leadership, knowledge transfer activity, entrepreneurial activity and how they will embed Te Tiriti o Waitangi in their research and community - Track record and potential to establish, re-enter or progress their career in research relative to opportunity - Ability to design and execute a well-reasoned research plan, and where relevant, showing skill and expertise in mātauranga Māori and/or kaupapa Māori or other knowledge systems.

-Alternatively, applicants may choose to invite one referee that can comment on other aspects important for their career as a researcher, e.g. working with communities, stakeholder relationships, demonstration of leadership, research service or any other aspects that may be relevant.
-In that case, the referee can choose to comment on the questions above as they see relevant and place more emphasis on the "Any other comments" option.
+- What is your opinion of the applicant's research quality (excellence in research)? - What is your opinion of the applicant's leadership qualities?
+This may include their leadership for their field of work, team leadership, knowledge transfer activity, entrepreneurial activity, and how they will embed Te Tiriti o Waitangi in their research and community. - What is your opinion on how the applicant has benefited the wider New Zealand Science, Innovation and Technology system?
+This may include strengthening of international or domestic research connections, mentoring and training of early career researchers and research students or as otherwise relevant. - What is your opinion on the proposed project, its likelihood of success, and its ability to make contributions that will extend beyond the career span of the applicant? - Alternatively, applicants may choose to invite one referee that can comment on other aspects important for their career as a researcher, e.g. working with communities, stakeholder relationships, demonstration of leadership, research service or any other aspects that may be relevant.
+In that case, the referee can choose to comment on the questions above as they see relevant and pace more emphasis on the free-writing box.